Günther Krause: Early life and education

-Career
+Career and activities

 Krause joined the Christian Democratic Union of East Germany in 1975.
 He worked as an engineer on computerized planning in housing in Rostock.
-In 1982, he began to work at his alma mater, Wismar Technology University, and was promoted to the professorship in computer science.
+In 1982, he began to work at his alma mater, Wismar Technology University, and was promoted to a professorship in computer science.
 Then he became the CDU state chairman from Mecklenburg-Western Pomerania.
-He served as state secretary and the chief unity negotiator for East Germany's only freely elected government headed by Lothar de Maizière.
+He served as state secretary and the chief reunification negotiator for East Germany's only freely elected government headed by Lothar de Maizière.
 Krause was also his senior advisor.
 The Unification Treaty was signed by West German Interior Minister Wolfgang Schauble and Krause on 31 August 1990.

-Following the reunification of West and East Germany Krause served at the Bundestag and in its committee on research and technology.
-He was appointed minister of transport on 18 January 1991 in the fourth cabinet of Helmut Kohl.
+Following the reunification of West and East Germany, Krause served at the Bundestag and in its committee on research and technology.
+He was appointed as minister of transport on 18 January 1991 in the fourth Kohl cabinet.
 He was the most prominent eastern German politician in the government and one of the three ministers from East Germany in addition to Angela Merkel (CDU; Minister for Women and Youth) and Rainer Ortleb (FDP; Minister of Education).
 Krause resigned from the office on 6 May 1993 after his alleged involvement in scandals, and was replaced by Matthias Wissmann, another CDU member, in the post.
 Krause was the eighth minister to quit the Kohl cabinet in the past 13 months.

 In 1993, Krause resigned from politics and public office and began to deal with business.
-As of 2010, he headed a company on information, advice and project development that is based in Kirchmöser, a district of Brandenburg.
+As of 2010, he headed a company on information, advice and project development based in Kirchmöser, a district of Brandenburg.
+Later, Krause was targeted by the judiciary due to his company's insolvency and was sentenced to imprisonment and suspended sentences.
+He also lived in a luxury mansion without pay for over a year and was involved in other cheating scandals, such as an unreturned kitchen purchase.

+In 2020, he entered the 14th season of the TV reality show, Ich bin ein Star – Holt mich hier raus!, the German version of I'm a Celebrity...Get Me Out of Here!, filmed in Australia, but had to withdraw for medical reasons after one day.

 Personal life

-Krause married twice and has six children, three from the previous marriage.
+Krause married twice and has six children, three from his previous marriage.
 He lives in Admannshagen in Mecklenburg-Vorpommern with his second wife.